Professional practice

 • Numerous advices in respect of general contractual matters, including: (i) proper construction of an agreement regulating an investment syndicate and the operation of buy-out provisions; (ii) effects of termination of a share purchase agreement including, in particular, whether deposits could be retained; (iii) termination of an agency agreement and impact of counterparty being placed in administration.

-Peter’s employment law experience includes the following:
+Peter’s experience in particular includes the following:

-• Bluecrest Capital Management (UK) LLP v former partners: junior counsel (to Andrew Hochhauser KC) for the defendants, two individuals, in this Commercial Court dispute, in which a hedge fund sought repayment from former traders of a remuneration payment, which it was alleged had only been paid as a result of the defendants’ deceit or breach of duties of good faith.
+• Bluecrest Capital Management (UK) LLP v former partners: junior counsel (to Andrew Hochhauser KC) for the defendants, two individuals, in Commercial Court dispute, in which a hedge fund sought repayment from former traders of a remuneration payment, which it was alleged had only been paid as a result of the defendants’ deceit or breach of duties of good faith.

-• Successfully represented, as sole counsel, a start-up company at a three day trial regarding the share entitlement of its former CFO.
+• Successfully represented, as sole counsel, a start-up company at a three-day trial regarding the share entitlement of its former CFO.

 • Appeared for claimant as sole counsel at one day ET hearing regarding disclosure.